marvinroger/homie-server/README.md

 }
 ```

-This manifest file assumes the firmware file is stored in `ota/bin/Marvin_s_Room.bin`.
+This manifest needs a firmware to be stored in `ota/bin/Marvin_s_Room.bin`, else OTA won't be handled.
+You can update the manifest while homie is running, it will be hot-loaded.